The Roundup MDL increased to 4,415.

 While many Roundup products contain glyphosate, not all products marketed under the label carry Roundup’s signature herbicide.
 Consumers can check the ingredient labels on any Roundup product to see if it contains glyphosate.

-Roundup is still legal in the United States.
+Yes, Roundup is still legal in the United States.
 However, Roundup formulations containing glyphosate may soon be less widely available.
-In 2021, Bayer announced they would begin producing some Roundup products without glyphosate by 2023, particularly products sold in U.S. residential markets.
-Monsanto and Bayer will continue to sell glyphosate-based products for commercial use.
+In 2021, Bayer announced it would begin producing some non-glyphosate Roundup products — particularly those sold in U.S. residential markets — by 2023.
+Bayer will continue to sell glyphosate-based products for commercial use.

 Calls for a ban on glyphosate products have been domestic and worldwide.
 In 2017, French President Emmanuel Macron announced the French government would find alternatives for the chemical.
 He also said he planned to ban the chemical by 2020.